 Energy transition and climate action

 At the very heart of the BNP Paribas Group's raison d'être is its ambition to be a leading player in the movement towards a more sustainable economy.
 In facing the climate crisis, banks have a major role to play by redirecting financing from the most carbon-intensive energy producers to those creating green energy.
-As number 1 in the world for the structuring and placement of green bonds at the end of 2022 *, BNP Paribas has shown its strong commitment to contributing to a sustainable economy.
+As number 1 in the world for green bonds at the end of 2023 * for a second consecutive year, BNP Paribas has shown its strong commitment to contributing to a sustainable economy.
 How will we continue to do so?
 Through supporting a multitude of actors and innovations that foster both low-carbon energy and the reduction of CO₂ emissions, driven by a clear purpose: financing a carbon neutral economy in 2050.

 Financing the energy transition by supporting low-carbon solutions

-Investing in low-carbon energy: 40 billion euros in financing by 2030
+Investing in low-carbon energy: at least 40 billion euros in financing by 2030

-BNP Paribas has already made a major pivot towards financing the production of low-carbon energies: at the end of September 2022, financing to produce low-carbon energies as defined by the International Energy Agency (being 28.2 billion euros, of which 24.8 billion euros was for renewable energies) was already nearly 20% higher than financing for the production of fossil fuels (23.7 billion euros).
+BNP Paribas has already made a major pivot towards financing the production of low-carbon energies: at the end of September 2023, financing to produce low-carbon energies as defined by the International Energy Agency (being 32 billion euros, of which 28.8 billion euros was for renewable energies) was already much higher than financing for the production of fossil fuels (17.3 billion euros).
 Supporting our societies and economies towards net-zero is indeed a priority for BNP Paribas.
 In very concrete terms, this means financing projects in line with our policies and trajectories, as well as with those defined by the European Union, to progressively reduce financing for polluting sectors, while increasing it for their more sustainable alternatives.

 The Group's next objective?
-To have reached 40 billion euros in credit exposure for low-carbon by 2030, and especially renewable, energy production, thus completing the transition of more than 80% of its financing activities towards low-carbon energy production.
+To have reached at least 40 billion euros in credit exposure for low-carbon by 2030, and especially renewable, energy production, thus completing the transition of more than 90% of its financing activities towards low-carbon energy production.

 Three points to remember about BNP Paribas' low-carbon commitments